Generic Name: voriconazole (vor-i-KON-a-zole)

 Precautions while using voriconazole

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that voriconazole is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that voriconazole is working properly.
 Blood and urine tests will be needed to check for unwanted effects.

 If your or your child's symptoms do not improve, or if they become worse, check with your doctor.
 You may need to take voriconazole for several months before your infection gets better.

 Using voriconazole while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 You or your child should not use astemizole (Hismanal®), barbiturates (eg, phenobarbital, Luminal®), carbamazepine (Tegretol®), cisapride (Propulsid®), efavirenz (Sustiva®), ergot medicines (eg, dihydroergotamine, ergotamine, Cafergot®, Ergomar®, Wigraine®), pimozide (Orap®), quinidine (Quinaglute®), rifabutin (Mycobutin®), rifampin (Rifadin®, Rimactane®), ritonavir (Norvir®), sirolimus (Rapamune®), St. John's wort, or terfenadine (Seldane®).
 Using any of them together with voriconazole may increase the chance of unwanted effects.

-voriconazole may cause vision problems.
-Avoid driving (especially at night), using machines, or doing anything else that could be dangerous if you cannot see well.
+Voriconazole may cause vision problems.
+Do not drive (especially at night) or do anything else that could be dangerous until you know how voriconazole affects you.
 Call your doctor if you or your child have any vision changes or if bright lights bother your eyes.